 An individual considering a body lift should also keep in mind that a body lift alone removes only excess or sagging skin, whereas liposuction removes only fat.
 A patient may or may not need both types of procedure to achieve the desired results.

-After a Body Lift
+Recovery From a Body Lift

 The recovery period following a body lift is significant.
 A patient can expect to have some temporary drains inserted in the incisions, as a nearly last step in the body lift procedure.
 The purpose of the drains is to let excess fluid drain away from the body.